DimitriosGkegkas/ViberBot-Covid19/README.md

-# Project Title
+# Viber Bot for Covid19

-A nice project with a nice description
+This is a Viber bot project that deals with Covid19 releated questions.

 ---
 ## Requirements